Game and Tournament Rules

 • THIS IS A FAMILY EVENT AND CHILDREN WILL BE IN ATTENDANCE.
 Please curtail any use of profanity and be a SHINING MODEL OF GOOD BEHAVIOR.

-• ANY INAPPROPRIATE BEHAVIOR OR PROFANITY CAN, AT THE SOLE DISCRETION OF THE UMPIRES AND THE TOURNAMENT DIRECTOR, RESULT IN YOUR EXPULSION FROM ONE GAME OR FROM THE TOURNAMENT.
+• ANY INAPPROPRIATE BEHAVIOR OR PROFANITY CAN, AT THE SOLE DISCRETION OF THE UMPIRES AND THE TOURNAMENT DIRECTOR, RESULT IN YOUR A PLAYER’S, OR A WHOLE TEAM’S, EXPULSION FROM ONE GAME, OR FROM THE TOURNAMENT, OR FROM THE NEXT YEAR’S TOURNAMENT.

 Back to top